strayfade/imessage/README.md

 ### Message attachments
 - Images
   - [x] Receive/display
     - May be broken on browsers that upgrade insecure (http) requests.
+Should work fine in http-only contexts.
   - [ ] Send
 - Video
   - [ ] Receive/display